-DBT uses mindfulness techniques to help clients learn how to get out of their heads and into the present moment.
+- DBT uses mindfulness techniques to help clients learn how to get out of their heads and into the present moment.
 Frequently, clients are stuck in the past, which causes their irrational thoughts.
-So practicing mindfulness allows them to observe their thoughts and emotions, describe them, and participate in them in the moment.
-This tactic tends to help them regulate their emotional states better
+So practicing mindfulness allows them to observe their thoughts and emotions, describe them, and participate in them at the moment.
+This tactic tends to help them regulate their emotional states better.

-When you accept that pain may come your way, it’s therapeutic.
-DBT helps clients learn how to skillfully bear pain through various techniques, such distracting yourself, soothing yourself, and improving the moment
+- When you accept that pain may come your way, it’s therapeutic.
+DBT helps clients learn how to skillfully bear pain through various techniques, such as distracting yourself, soothing yourself, and improving the moment.

 CBT and DBT are certainly similar in various ways, as DBT grew out of CBT.
 Both types of therapy allow a therapist to explore a client’s past and see the kind of lens they’re perceiving in their present moment.
 However, a deep exploration of the client’s history won’t be the major focus, as it is in Freudian psychoanalysis.
 Instead, there will be an emphasis on modifying faulty or irrational cognitive thoughts and replacing them with more positive, productive ones.